-76. Survival of trust

-On the death or discharge of one of several co-trustees, the trust survives and the trust-
+76. Survival of trust.-On the death or discharge of one of several co-trustees, the trust survives and the trust-property passes to the others, unless the instrument of trust expressly declares otherwise.

-CHAPTER VIII: OF THE EXTINCTION OF TRUSTS
+CHAPTER VIII OF THE EXTINCTION OF TRUSTS

-77. Trust how extinguished
+77. Trust how extinguished.-A trust is extinguished--

-A trust is extinguished-

-(a) when its purpose is completely fulfilled; or

-(b) when its purpose becomes unlawful; or

-(c) when the fulfilment of its purpose becomes impossible by destruction of the trustproperty or otherwise; or

-(d) when the trust, being revocable, is expressly revoked.
+- (a) when its purpose is completely fulfilled; or - (b) when its purpose becomes unlawful; or - (c) when the fulfilment of its purpose becomes impossible by destruction of the trust-property or otherwise; or - (d) when the trust, being revocable, is expressly revoked.

-78. Revocation of trust

-A trust created by will may be revoked at the pleasure of the testator.
+78. Revocation of trust.-A trust created by will may be revoked at the pleasure of the testator.

-A trust otherwise created can be revoked only-
+A trust otherwise created can be revoked only--

-- (a) where all the beneficiaries are competent to contract-by their consent; - (b) where the trust has been declared by a non-testamentary instrument or by word of mouth-in exercise of a power of revocation expressly reserved to the author of the trust; or - (c) where the trust is for the payment of the debts of the author of the trust, and has not been communicated to the creditors at the pleasure of the author of the trust.
+- (a) where all the beneficiaries are competent to contractby their consent; - (b) where the trust has been declared by a non-testamentary instrument or by word of mouth--in exercise of a power of revocation expressly reserved to the author of the trust; or - (c) where the trust is for the payment of the debts of the author of the trust, and has not been communicated to the creditors--at the pleasure of the author of the trust.